IEEEBerkeley/hope-www/new.rst

 .. sidebar:: Looking for Hands-On Practical Electronics?

-  Hands-On Practical Electronics is not currently being offered.
-For the old course website...
+  Hands-On Practical Electronics is not being offered this semester.
+However, course materials from previous semesters are still available.

 Timeline
 ========